zammad/zammad-user-documentation/advanced/keyboard-shortcuts.rst

       :align: center
       :scale: 85%

-   Alternately, bring it up with one of the shortcuts below (shortcut-ception!)
+   Alternately, open it with one of the shortcuts below:

       * ``ctrl`` + ``shift`` + ``h`` (on Linux and Windows)
       * ``cmd`` + ``ctrl`` + ``shift`` + ``h`` (on macOS)